druid-io/druid-io.github.io/docs/latest/operations/rule-configuration.md

 {
   "type" : "broadcastByPeriod",
   "colocatedDataSources" : [ "target_source1", "target_source2" ],
-  "period" : "P1M"
+  "period" : "P1M",
+  "includeFuture" : true
 }
 ```

 * `type` - this should always be "broadcastByPeriod"
-* `colocatedDataSources` - A JSON List containing data source names to be co-located. `null` and empty list means broadcasting to every node in the cluster.
+* `colocatedDataSources` - A JSON List containing data source names to be co-located. `null` and empty list means broadcasting to every process in the cluster.
 * `period` - A JSON Object representing ISO-8601 Periods
+* `includeFuture` - A JSON Boolean indicating whether the load period should include the future.
+This property is optional, Default is true.

 The interval of a segment will be compared against the specified period.
-The period is from some time in the past to the current time.
-The rule matches if the period contains the interval.
+The period is from some time in the past to the future or to the current time, which depends on `includeFuture` is true or false.
+The rule matches if the period *overlaps* the interval.

 <div class="note caution">
 broadcast rules don't guarantee that segments of the data sources are always co-located because segments for the colocated data sources are not loaded together atomically.